francis-mugambi/web-school/README.md

-#Developers Web School
+# Developers Web School
-This a Programming Tutorial website designed by Francis Mugambi to help developers accross the world in solving the real world problems.
+This a Programming Tutorial website designed  to help developers learn about programming.
+The website have tutorials in various technologies that are used in web development.